joshuaf4837/github-tutorial/README.md

 ```
 git add -all
 ```
 commit lets you record your changes/edits to your repository.
+Commenting on your code is such a benefit for you and others because it represents what changes you have made and can help you decide what to add later on.
+*Make sure you messages are in the present tense.* Ex: "minor changes to ..."
 ```
 git commit
 ```

 push allows you too add your commits you have done on your local repo to a remote.
+Using "git push -u origin master" is highly suggested the first time you decide to push changes.
+This will push changes from the branches to your remote.
 ```
 git push
 ```